masonfmatthews/readmes/professional.md

 # Mason Matthews' Professional README

 Hello.
-If you're reading this, there's a good chance that you either work with me now or are considering working with me in the future, and you want to know more about me.
+If you're reading this, there's a good chance that you either work with me now or are considering working with me in the future, and you want to know more.
 Seems like a worthy goal, but I have bad news.
 This document is going to do a terrible job of approximating "me."
 Let's be honest; even my own mental model of myself will be forever lacking, so a Markdown file is doomed to fail.

 That being said, you might be satisfied with getting a first-order approximation in a short period of time, and that's what I'm aiming for here.
 Feel free to read this, ask me any questions you have, and build your own set of assumptions from there.
 Over time, if you think that